2i2c-org/2i2c-org.github.io/content/blog/2024/dei-leadership-strategy/index.md

 ---
 title: We need to improve the diversity of our leadership
 date: "2024-06-28"
-authors: ["Jenny Wong", "Chris Holdgraf"]
+authors: ["Chris Holdgraf", "Jenny Wong"]
 tags: [culture]
 categories: [organization]
 featured: false
 draft: false
 ---

-As an organization commited to broadening access to interactive computing for global communities, we believe that a team embedded with diverse insights and lived experiences can more effectively advocate for under-represented voices in our socio-technical partnerships.
+As an organization committed to broadening access to interactive computing for global communities, we believe that a team embedded with diverse insights and lived experiences can more effectively advocate for underrepresented voices in our socio-technical partnerships.
-A diversity of team experiences helps us deliver a service that broadens and empowers participation in open source science for all communities, and leads to [more effective teams that make better decisions](https://hbr.org/2016/11/why-diverse-teams-are-smarter).
+A diversity of team experiences helps us deliver a service that broadens and empowers participation in open-source science for all communities and leads to [more effective teams that make better decisions](https://hbr.org/2016/11/why-diverse-teams-are-smarter).

-As a young and growing organization we have had mixed success in building diversity within our team.
+As a young and growing organization, we have had mixed success in building diversity within our team.
-We've leaned into values of our service that build trust and attract a broad coalition of community partners (and potential employees).
+We've leaned into the values of our service that build trust and attract a broad coalition of community partners (and potential employees).
 For example, we've used the following pillars in describing our service:

 1. **Transparency** – our transparent and participatory model keeps our incentives aligned with community needs.